grahamjh99/VisionDrive/part-01/capstone-part-01.md

 ## Requirements

-Prepare a slide deck and host a 3-5 minute lightning talk on 2-3 potential topics for your DSI capstone project.
-For each topic, define:
+1. Prepare a slide deck and host a 3-5 minute lightning talk on **2-3** potential topics for your DSI capstone project. **For each topic**, you'll need to define:

    - Problem Statement
    - Potential Audience
    - Goals
    - Success Metrics
-- Possible Data Sources
+   - Data Source(s)

 #### Bonus:

- - For all datasets, identify their source, format, and necessary action items to obtain or access them.
+2. For all datasets, identify their source, format, and necessary action items to obtain or access them.
- - Create a blog post of at least 500 words (and 1-2 graphics!) that describes your project idea, data, and audience.
+3. Create a blog post of at least 500 words (and 1-2 graphics!) that describes your project idea, data, and audience.
 Link to it in your presentation appendix.

  ***Remember, if you can't find data to support your topic, then you can't move forward.***